 There was a story about a couple who just moved to retire in Florida.
-The husband, named Ken (not his real name) was diagnosed with a serious heart condition.
-The only way to fix the problem was through an open-heart surgery.
+The husband, named Ken (not his real name) was diagnosed with a serious heart condition, along with some kidney and metabolic problems.
+The only way to fix his heart ailment was through an open-heart surgery.
 Ken seriously thought about the procedure and discussed it with his wife and children.
 He was determined that he did not want the surgery.
 He was 87 years old.
 He decided upon consultation with his cardiologist that the risks of the operation outweigh the benefits.
 He filled out his advance directive citing that he was resolved to die without resorting to surgery and other disproportionate interventions.
 Ken also filled out the DNR form along with the advance directive.

 DNR is usually prepared in a different form.
 It should not be assumed to assign an automatic DNR to patients who have an advance directive.
 DNR is a legal order signed by a physician telling health care providers, including 911 rescuers or Emergency Medical Technicians (EMTs) not to perform Cardiopulmonary Resuscitation (CPR) or Advanced Cardiac Life Support (ACLS) to a patient in an event of cardiac arrest and respiratory failure, and when vital signs are not evident.